cptMoonDog/moon-dog-technologies/README.md

 Most Recent Changes
 ==================
+05JUL2023
+ - Empty core:tag now fails as is intuitive.
+ - Specifying a "<name>.launch" is required to source launch parameters from the launch.conf directory.

 21JUN2023
  - Added online help to th interactive shell
  - Uploaded a video of it to [YouTube](https://youtu.be/8KXW-6Rhv8E)